-Why Famous: Carl Bernstein won a Pulitzer Prize for his and Bob Woodard's investigation of the Watergate scandal for the Washington Post.
+Why Famous: Carl Bernstein won a Pulitzer Prize for his and Bob Woodward's investigation of the Watergate scandal for the Washington Post.
 Their investigation was a major factor that led to the resignation of President Nixon.

 A book chronicling their investigation "All the President's Men" appeared in 1974 and a follow-up "The Last Days", detailing President Nixon's final days in power was published in 1976.
 "All the President's Men" was made into a successful film starring Robert Redford and Dustin Hoffman.
 Hoffman portrayed Bernstein in the film.

-Bernstein left the Washington Post in 1997. he worked for various Media outlets over the years including ABC and "Time". in 1992 Bernstein wrote a piece for Time on the relationship between Ronald Reagan and Pope John Paul II.
+Bernstein left the Washington Post in 1997. he worked for various Media outlets over the years including ABC and "Time".
+In 1992 Bernstein wrote a piece for Time on the relationship between Ronald Reagan and Pope John Paul II.

 In 2007 Bernstein published a biography of Hillary Clinton.

 - 1976-04-14 The Washington Post reporter Carl Bernstein (32) weds writer and director Nora Ephron (34) at a civil ceremony in Manhattan

 - 1974-06-15 "All the President's Men" by Carl Bernstein and Bob Woodward detailing their Watergate investigation is published by Simon and Schuster in the US

 - 1976-04-09 "All the President's Men", directed by Alan J. Pakula, based on the novel by Carl Bernstein and Bob Woodward detailing their Watergate investigation, starring Dustin Hoffman and Robert Redford, is released